Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Sure.
 This is Mark.
 Good question.
 So let me start with the reinsurance side of things.
 So clearly, it's a very soft market from a reinsurance perspective, which puts pressure on our customers.
 That remains.
 At the same time, what we have highlighted is there's a lot of industry consolidations.
 When industry consolidations happen that also commonly interacts with our contracts with what is now one as opposed to two entities.
 That headwind has kind of almost cycled through.

 So that's good news with regard to cycling through.
 We've addressed kind of those concerns and how we want to contract with customers going forward and what we're also seeing is some volumes back into what I'll refer to as the securitization market.
-We see customers kind of ramping up to continue to do businesses there and always have.
-(25:08) And as they look to expand and as they look to basically grow their businesses, both on the insurance side as well as the reinsurance side.
+We see customers kind of ramping up to continue to do business as they always have.
+And as they look to expand and as they look to basically grow their businesses, both on the insurance side as well as the reinsurance side.
 They're looking at new avenues, whether it's cyber as an example.
 How are they going to move their books to new, what I'll refer to, is casualty-type of extreme events.

 So that's a good, constructive approach for the industry and we're kind of on the cutting edge with a lot of that.
 So that's a positive.
 I would say to you that I don't see a lot of dramatic change inside the insurance industry, except for the ones I've highlighted in the past.
 There is a tremendous amount of technology – InsureTech that is happening.
 People are installing new systems.
 They're transitioning over.
 They're really looking to do the big data analytics thing.
 They're really looking to do digital engagement because people expect kind of better online engagement, like they would with an Amazon or when they're buying product on the web.
 All of that has created a nice opportunity for us to get involved in those – kind of those projects to redefine how they want to see the future.
 So, tough time, but good opportunities for us in light of the changes happening.
 So...